fdrubin/gwu-project/README.md

 # Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the jumpbox machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses: 52.249.188.220

-TODO: Add whitelisted IP addresses

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by eachother.

-TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?

 A summary of the access policies in place can be found in the table below.

-Name
-Publicly Accessible
-Allowed IP Addresses
+Name	    Publicly Accessible	Allowed IP Addresses ChipotleAdmin Yes	            52.249.188.220

-Jump Box
-Yes/No
-10.0.0.1 10.0.0.2
+Web-1	        No	            10.0.0.1-254
+Web-2	        No	            10.0.0.1-254
+Web-3	        No	            10.0.0.1-254
+ELK-Server    Yes	            91.39.72.23

 # Elk Configuration